skissler/CBQ2023/README.md

 ### Honor Code

 All students enrolled in a University of Colorado Boulder course are responsible for knowing and adhering to the [Honor Code](https://www.colorado.edu/sccr/honor-code).
-Violations of the Honor Code may include, but are not limited to: plagiarism, cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.
-If you have read this far into the syllabus, well done!
-Send me a picture of your favorite image from the Webb space telescope (your opinion) for a small bump to your grade.
-All incidents of academic misconduct will be reported to Student Conduct & Conflict Resolution (<honor@colorado.edu>); 303-492-5550).
+Violations of the Honor Code may include but are not limited to: plagiarism (including use of paper writing services or technology [such as essay bots]), cheating, fabrication, lying, bribery, threat, unauthorized access to academic materials, clicker fraud, submitting the same or similar work in more than one course without permission from all course instructors involved, and aiding academic dishonesty.

+All incidents of academic misconduct will be reported to Student Conduct & Conflict Resolution: honor@colorado.edu, 303-492-5550.
 Students found responsible for violating the [Honor Code](https://www.colorado.edu/sccr/honor-code) will be assigned resolution outcomes from the Student Conduct & Conflict Resolution as well as be subject to academic sanctions from the faculty member.
-Additional information regarding the Honor Code academic integrity policy can be found on the [Honor Code website](https://www.colorado.edu/sccr/honor-code).
+Visit [Honor Code](https://www.colorado.edu/sccr/honor-code) for more information on the academic integrity policy.

 ### Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation

 CU Boulder is committed to fostering an inclusive and welcoming learning, working, and living environment.
-University policy prohibits sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, protected-class discrimination and harassment, and related retaliation by or against members of our community on- and off-campus.
+University policy prohibits [protected-class](https://www.colorado.edu/oiec/policies/discrimination-harassment-policy/protected-class-definitions) discrimination and harassment, sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, and related retaliation by or against members of our community on- and off-campus.
 These behaviors harm individuals and our community.
-The Office of Institutional Equity and Compliance (OIEC) addresses these policies, and individuals who believe they have been subjected to misconduct can contact OIEC at 303-492-2127 or email <cureport@colorado.edu>.
+The Office of Institutional Equity and Compliance (OIEC) addresses these concerns, and individuals who believe they have been subjected to misconduct can contact OIEC at 303-492-2127 or email cureport@colorado.edu.
 Information about university policies, [reporting options](https://www.colorado.edu/oiec/reporting-resolutions/making-report), and support resources can be found on the [OIEC website](http://www.colorado.edu/institutionalequity/).

-Please know that faculty and graduate instructors have a responsibility to inform OIEC when they are made aware of any issues related to these policies regardless of when or where they occurred to ensure that individuals impacted receive information about their rights, support resources, and resolution options.
-To learn more about reporting and support options for a variety of concerns, visit [Don't Ignore It](https://www.colorado.edu/dontignoreit/).
+Please know that faculty and graduate instructors have a responsibility to inform OIEC when they are made aware of incidents related to these policies regardless of when or where something occurred.
+This is to ensure that individuals impacted receive an outreach from OIEC about their options for addressing a concern and the support resources available.
+To learn more about reporting and support resources for a variety of issues, visit [Don’t Ignore It](https://www.colorado.edu/dontignoreit/).

 ### Religious Holidays

 Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
+In this class, if religious observances require you to miss any required assignments beyond the allowable dropped assignments, contact the instructor via email to find an acceptable solution.

 See the [campus policy regarding religious observances](http://www.colorado.edu/policies/observance-religious-holidays-and-absences-classes-andor-exams) for full details.

+### Mental health and wellness

+The University of Colorado Boulder is committed to the well-being of all students.
+If you are struggling with personal stressors, mental health or substance use concerns that are impacting academic or daily life, please contact [Counseling and Psychiatric Services (CAPS)](https://www.colorado.edu/counseling/) located in C4C or call (303) 492-2277, 24/7.

+Free and unlimited telehealth is also available through [Academic Live Care](https://www.colorado.edu/health/academiclivecare).
+The Academic Live Care site also provides information about additional wellness services on campus that are available to students.